English Fat Free Greek Yoghurt (100 G)

 How to consume english fat free greek yoghurt without glucose spikes

-Drink water before and after your yogurt to help with digestion and absorption.
+Accompany your yogurt with a glass of water to help with digestion and hydration.

 Monitor Timing